sebpcspkr/sar2svg/README.md

 # sar2svg
-Service to convert sar data into svg data viewable into web browser
+(Obsolete) service to convert sar data into svg data viewable into web browser.
+It was a kind of POC (done in 2015), and it is no more interesting, because sysstat now offers natively SVG output (and that's great) : take a look at https://github.com/sysstat/sysstat.

-This is a service tool to convert sar data (From System performance tools for the Linux operating system, see https://github.com/sysstat/sysstat) into SVG format viewable into web browser.
+This is a service tool to convert sar data (From System performance tools for the Linux operating system, ) into SVG format viewable into web browser.

 It is written in Javascript.
 It runs server-side (with NodeJS or io.js).